winterstew/DragonberryPi/README.md

 * in a terminal type

-    sudo rasi-config
+    `sudo rasi-config`

-In rasi-config do the following:
+    * then in rasi-config do the following:

         * choose *expand filesystem*
         * set you international options based on what you want
         * turn on ssh.
 This is useful for access if you want to do your adventure prep from a PC and just copy files over
         * reset your password
         * reboot

 ### Install necessary packages